Sign Up For Card Player's Newsletter And Free Bi-Monthly Online Magazine

 The owner of the online gambling business and website pleaded guilty earlier this month and admitted the business was illegal under California law because it involved at least five people, operated for at least six years, and often had gross revenue of well over $2,000 on a single day.

 Wayne Nix, 45, a former minor league baseball player, was charged with one count of conspiring to operate an illegal sports gambling business, and one count of filing a false tax return.
-Edon Kagasoff, 44, was Nix’s longtime partner in the operation, who was charged with one count of conspiring to operate an illegal sports gambling business.
+Edon Kagasoff, 44, was Nix’s longtime partner in the operation, who was charged with one count of conspiring to operate an illegal sports betting business.

 In addition, Celebrity Financial LLC, dba Sherman Oaks Check Cashing, was charged with failing to maintain an effective money laundering program related to it cashing at least $18 million in checks from the illegal sport gambling business at its San Fernando Valley check cashing store.